Filing for Chapter 7 Bankruptcy in Atlanta

 As a person filing for bankruptcy, Chapter 7 requires you to surrender all your assets in exchange of being set free from your financial debts.
 On the other hand, you can claim exemptions so your house and vehicle will not be taken away from you.
 Exemptions are assets that your creditors can’t take in times of legal bankruptcy.
 You have to consult a lawyer about such exemptions since these may be different based on state or federal law.

 When you file for bankruptcy under Chapter 7, it does not necessarily mean that you can keep your assets free of charge.
-Lien against the property like house or car makes you liable to pay the lender.
+A lien against property like a house or car makes you liable to pay the lender.
 Hence, lawyers normally advise their clients to catch up on delayed payments first before applying for Chapter 7 bankruptcy.
 Otherwise, your better option will be Chapter 13.

 Read more on: Bankruptcy FAQs